 And yes, question brands on their ethical standards in skin and hair.
 Do your bit to maintain Ethical Standards in Skin and Hair Care.

 Second, become more familiar with resources that can assist you in understanding the skin and hair care industry.
 Learn to see through the greenwashing.
-To assist, Dr. Mike has written some simple language free downloadable e-books to help consumers.
+To assist, Dr Mike has written some simple language and free downloadable e-books to help consumers.
 Check out the following resources:

 But remember, talk to us, the guys who make the products.
 Ask questions.